 eBird Project Coordinator

 Ian is the person who reads and responds to any emails that you send to the eBird Help Center, any posts on the eBird Facebook/Twitter, and a fair amount of what gets written to anybody at eBird.
 He has been birding since 13, eBirding since 15, and is constantly excited to be a part of the eBird and Cornell Lab team.
 When Ian isn’t writing emails or thinking eBird thoughts, he enjoys birding his yard in Ithaca, avoiding jaegers who want to steal his hat, dreaming of living in a place next to the ocean, and planning trips to various obscure places around the world.
-Next destinations: Thailand and maybe Russia!
+Next destinations: Guatemala and maybe Australia!